amireh/happypack/README.md

 ## Motivation

 - webpack initial build times are horrifying in large codebases (3k+ modules)
-- something that works against both a one-time build (e.g. for a CI) and with persistent processes (`--watch` during development)
+- something that works against both a one-time build (e.g. for a CI) and continuous builds (i.e. `--watch` during development)

 ## Usage